enso-org/enso/doc/design/type-system/type-discipline.md

     map = ...
 ```

+# Subtyping and User-Facing Type Definitions
+7. `:` vs `<:` in the presence of inductive types and open rows.
+Think about
+   covariance and contravariance of polymorphic type variables.
+Does this always
+   mean the same thing.

+   a ~ b = a <: b && b <: a

+   a <: B = a : A && A < B

+  Good ol' variance here.

+  When you have a variable `a : Foo`, then `a` must take any value that foo can
+  and no more.

+  When you have a function parameter `(a : Foo)`, then `a` must have all the
+  behaviour of `Foo`, but may have more.

+# Row Polymorphism and Inference
+The foundation of Luna's usability is based on a _structural_ type system.
+This
+means that there is no concept of nominal equality.
+In Luna types are equal if
+they have the same structure.

 # Unresolved Questions
 <!-- Ara -->

+Look at Scala's trait system -> defaulted methods and usability
+  - Would like to be able to say + for monoid and number

+Should users refine types or make more general types
+Users should be able to write partially incorrect type signatures.

 1. How to integrate row polymorphism with the inference story?